tsgates/arch-wiki-markdown/wiki/Moving_an_existing_install_into_(or_out_of)_a_virtual_machine.md

 Moving an existing install into (or out of) a virtual machine
 =============================================================

-> Summary

-Instructions on transferring your current install in or out of a virtual machine.

-> Related
+Related articles

-VirtualBox
+-   VirtualBox

-VMware
+-   VMware

-QEMU
+-   QEMU

-Migrate installation to new hardware
+-   Migrate installation to new hardware

 This article describes how to transfer your current Arch Linux installation in or out of a virtual environment (i.e. QEMU, VirtualBox,